dctelf/dctelf.github.io/_posts/2024-12-02-what-makes-an-intermediate-certificate-intermediate.md

 ![Firefox error](/assets/img/2024-12-02-cert-error2.png){: width="972" height="589" .w-75 .normal}
 _Firefox error_

-Notably, in both examples, neither browser offers the option to ignore this error and proceed anyway (perhaps indicative of how much of a mess an invalid signing certificate is).
+Neither browser offers the option to ignore the error and proceed — unlike some certificate errors, there is no bypass for this one.

-So, in answering the original question;
+To answer the original question:

 - How do different clients behave when attempting to validate a broken certificate chain

-All of `openssl s_client`, Chrome and Firefox throw various errors, with the browsers not offering *ignore and proceed anyway* type behaviour by the user for this form of error.
+`openssl s_client`, Chrome and Firefox all throw errors, and neither browser offers a way to bypass them.

+## Summary

+The observable differences between certificate types come down to two things: the subject/issuer chain (roots are self-signed, intermediates bridge root to end-entity) and the v3 extension fields (`CA:TRUE`/`FALSE`, `Certificate Sign`, `pathlen`).
+The extensions are the mechanism that *should* enforce these roles, but as the signing experiment shows, openssl doesn't enforce them at signing time — enforcement is the client's responsibility at validation time, which the verify and browser tests confirm.
+What came before v3 extensions isn't well documented, but the problem appears to have simply not been addressed until SSL/TLS made it relevant.